kopf/httsleep/docs/tutorial.rst

        print "Max retries has been exhausted!"

 Similar to the Requests library, we can also set the ``auth`` to a ``(username, password)`` tuple and ``headers`` to a dict of headers if necessary.

-In order to poll with requests other than a GET request, a :class:`requests.Request` object must be passed in place of a URL:
+It is worth noting that these are provided as a convenience, since many APIs will require some form of authentication and client headers, and that httsleep doesn't duplicate the Requests library's API wholesale.
+Instead, you can pass a :class:`requests.Request` object in place of the URL in more specific cases (e.g. polling using a POST request):

 .. code-block:: python

    from requests import Request
-   req = Request('http://myendpoint/jobs/1', method='POST', data={})
+   req = Request('http://myendpoint/jobs/1', method='POST',
+                 data={'payload': 'here'})
    response = httsleep(req, status_code=200)

 If we're polling a server with a dodgy network connection, we might not want to